 LATEST 3D PRINTING RESEARCH

-Researchers have found a way to directly observe micro-cracking of 3D printed tungsten metal.
+Researchers have found a way to predict the effectiveness of 3D printing martensitic steel.

 Researchers have found a way to produce 3D media for bacterial cultures using 3D printing that uses cellulose as the material.